ImATechnophile/angular-scheduler/README.md

   * AngularScheduler is to Schedule your life goals in a list of a bucket.
   * If you want to add the life goal to your bucket list, our AngularScheduler provides a form in the same grid.
 Just fill what do you want to accomplish in your life?
-  *A fter accomplishing a goal among several life goals in a list of a bucket.
+  * After accomplishing a goal among several life goals in a list of a bucket.
 You can easily remove/delete that particular goal my simply clicking over.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.